boekkooi/TwigJackBundle/README.md

 This repository hosts Twig Extensions and Template tweaks for the symfony 2 framework.

-Starting with version 1.1 BoekkooiTwigJackBundle will use [Semantic Versioning](http://semver.org/).
+BoekkooiTwigJackBundle is using [Semantic Versioning](http://semver.org/) starting with version 1.1.0.

 Fork this repository, add your extension, and request a pull.